mukhtarsafarofff/Band-Equalizer-Module-/README.md

 (ENG) The human audible range is from about 20Hz to 20K Hz.
 So when you are listening to music, you are hearing the sound waves somewhere within that frequency range.
-With a 3 band equalizer we break up the spectrum in three sections :
+With a 3 band equalizer we break up the spectrum in three sections : 1) the bass for the low sounds